nethrashivani/DocuRAG/README.md

 * Project documentation
 * Other text-based PDF documents

-The system automatically processes all PDF files present in the directory.
+Multiple PDFs can be placed in the directory and processed together.

 No changes to the Python code are required when switching to different documents.